 You can give your child soya milk if they are allergic to cow’s milk.
 These should be unsweetened and fortified with calcium.

 Other plant-based milks are not suitable for children in this age group.
+They are mainly water and not good sources of nutrition.
 These include:

 - almond milk